openshift/hypershift/docs/content/reference/api.md

 <li>ImageContentSourcePolicy</li>
 <li>ImageDigestMirrorSet</li>
 </ul>
-<p>This is validated in the backend and signaled back via validMachineConfig condition.</p>
+<p>This is validated in the backend and signaled back via validMachineConfig condition.
+Changing this field will trigger a NodePool rollout.</p>
 </td>
 </tr>
 <tr>